glushkodev/Metro/README.md

-This is my first SPA website, built as an e-commerce store Metro.
+This is my first SPA website, built as a minimalist online store Metro.